mmamaev/timeboard/doc/source/making_a_timeboard.rst

 First, to avoid the compound workshifts we use the 8 hour base unit but we need to align the base units with the workshifts, hence the frame starts at 02:00 o'clock.
 Note that duration of each workshift equals to one (base unit).

-Second, we have overriden the selector function for the default schedule which now sets on duty status for workhifts labeled as 'A'.
+Second, we have overriden the selector function for the default schedule which now sets on duty status for workshifts labeled as 'A'.
 The name for the default schedule has been changed accordingly to 'shift_A'.

 Should you need to know which workshifts are on duty for the shift labeled with another symbol, you may add another schedule to the timeboard and supply the appropriate selector function::